What is a Lock-Out Agreement?

 What’s included in a lock-out agreement?

-The agreement also usually covers the seller’s interests too.
-This means that the buyer will be required to remain in regular communication with the seller regarding the process of purchasing the property.
+The agreement ensures the seller’s interests by requiring the buyer to regularly communicate about the property purchase process.
 It also usually requires the buyer to be prompt in undertaking the conveyancing process.

 Usually, there will be a clause in the pre-contract agreement which states that both buyer and seller must notify the other if they choose not to proceed with the sale of the property.